m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 - [numpy.ndarray.dtype](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.dtype.html)

 ## Operations on Ndarrays
-Now let’s look at performing various mathematical operations on ndarrays.
-Let’s start by creating an array `a` with five rows and four columns, whose elements are random integers in `[0, 10)`:
+Now let's look at performing various mathematical operations on ndarrays.
+Let's start by creating an array `a` with five rows and four columns, whose elements are random integers in `[0, 10)`:

 ```python
 a = np.random.randint(0, 10, size=(5,4))